 Water Quality Centre

-The Water Quality Centre (WQC) is dedicated to the development and application of innovative new techniques for the analysis of organic and inorganic contaminants at the isotopic, elemental and molecular scale.
+Water Quality Centre (WQC) is dedicated to the development and application of innovative new techniques for the analysis of organic and inorganic contaminants at the isotopic, elemental and molecular scale.
 The WQC is a multidisciplinary facility that utilizes state-of-the-art instrumentation.
-The focus of the Centre is the determination of trace quantities of inorganic and organic substances found in aquatic environments.
+Its focus is the determination of trace quantities of inorganic and organic substances found in aquatic environments.
 Biological material, sediments, soils, fly ash, industrial by-products, and municipal wastewaters are also investigated with respect to their potential impact on the water quality.